kyverno/KDP/proposals/cleanup.md

 - **Kuttl Tests**: Comprehensive Kuttl tests cover various scenarios and controller behavior.

 - **Validation-Webhook**: A new validation webhook ensures that label values conform to the recommended format.
+It does not block resource creation but returns a warning.

 - **Label Watcher**: A webhook monitors resources with the cleanup.kyverno.io/ttl label, leveraging labelSelector for filtering.